chrisjwaddell/blue-moon/README.md

 ``
 { day: "current", month: "+1" }
-``
+`` \
-One month from now no matter how many days in the current month.
+This calculates one month from now no matter how many days in the current month.
 If it's the 18th of February today, the result will be the 18th of March.

 ### Day of week